UMass Law offers an exchange program with the University of Limerick School of Law.

 The program provides UMass Law students with the opportunity to enroll in subjects they otherwise would not be able to study and to gain exposure to another culture.
 In particular, UMass Law students can focus on international and comparative law, while Limerick students are exposed to U.S. law.

 UMass Law and the University of Limerick School of Law will each accept up to a total of 2 exchange students per year.
-Tuition and fees remain payable to the student’s home institution.
+Standard home institution tuition and fees remain payable to the student’s home institution.

 Petitions should specify in detail the benefits applicants hope to gain through participation in the exchange program.